Chronic Pain Clinical Research

-Do you know why clinical trials for chronic pain are so essential?
-This long-term condition can be managed, but there is still no comprehensive cure available for patients.
-Clinical trials serve as viable alternatives for people who have not found success through more conventional chronic pain treatments.
+Do you know why chronic pain clinical research is so important?
+This long-term condition can be managed, but there is no cure for patients.
+Chronic pain clinical trials serve as viable alternatives for people who have not found success through more conventional treatments.

 Chronic Pain Fast Facts

 - About one third of Americans will experience chronic pain in their lifetimes

 - Sports-related trauma is the most common cause of chronic pain in young adults